PMeijerman/PMeijerman/README.md

 - 👀 I’m interested in Gaming
 - 🌱 I’m currently learning to be a software engineer
 - 💞️ I’m looking to collaborate on nothing at the moment
-- 📫 How to reach me lmao don't
+- 📫 How to reach me: s1143521@student.windesheim.nl

 <!---
 PMeijerman/PMeijerman is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.